 SIEF News

-SIEF is pleased to invite you to another talk on “Culture in Dialogue”.
-The topic of the conversation will be the recently published book “Heritage at War.
+SIEF invites you to view the recording of the talk on “Culture in Dialogue”.
+The topic of the conversation was the recently published book “Heritage at War.
 Plan and Prepare”, edited by Mark Dunkley, Anna Tulliach, and Lisa Mol.

 Tribute to Thomas Hylland-Eriksen